-No matter what led you to this, if you’re here, it’s because you’re ready to get started.
+Whatever kind of SharePoint migration you're planning, if you're here, it's because you're ready to get started.
 But where should you start?
-What should you do?
+What should you do first?
 How should you do it?

-What is a roadmap?
+What is a migration plan template?
 I could pull out a definition from a sophisticated source or we could try to define it together.

-Basically, a roadmap is exactly as it sounds.
-We are identifying the milestones we want to achieve before arriving to our destination.
+Basically, a template is exactly what it sounds like: we're identifying the milestones we want to achieve before arriving to our destination.

-But before we begin the roadmap, we obviously need to know what our destination is.
+But before we begin the template, we obviously need to know what our destination is.

-Before we create our migration plan, we should know what to expect after the project is over.
+Before we create any sort of plan for our migration, we should know what to expect after the project is over.

 Use the RMR strategy (Yes, I just invented that)